Minneapolis neighborhood household income dashboard

 Search the data

-Controls are located in the upper right of most pages.
-Controls are also located at the bottom of the Income Range and $50,000 limit pages.
+Controls are located in the upper middle of most pages.
+Controls are located at the bottom of the Overview page.

 Map controls

-These controls let you pick a Minneapolis neighborhood to change the neighborhood charts.
+Some pages let you pick a Minneapolis neighborhood to change the neighborhood charts.
+All pages let you choose whether to display chart labels.

 Charts with controls